Greendot's secret to getting foreign worker quota

 Instagram increasingly influences not just menus, but also restaurant design.

-Just before the conversion to LiHo, Gong Cha Singapore was worth about $30 million in revenue annually – so competition to be the next franchisee of Gong Cha would undoubtedly be fierce.
 According to the Straits Times, Mr Kim Soomin, a partner at Unison Capital, stated that they have had "multiple enquiries since the news broke, from potential business partners ranging from individuals to food and beverage companies that already have business operations in Singapore and some financial investors too."

 The only workshop for F&B in Singapore that will give you an overview of what it takes to get halal certification, and walk you through the steps in the process.